LibreSolar/charge-controller-firmware/README.md

 5. Press the upload button at the bottom left corner in VS Code.

+## Bootloader Support

+The custom linker script file need to be updated before generating the application firmware binary.
+The STM32L073XZ.ld.link_script.ld file is located in the root project directory.
+For each application, the flash start address and the maximum code size need to be updated in this file.
+Currently, the locations 0x08001000 and 0x08018000 are used for applications 1 & 2 respectively.

 ### Troubleshooting

 #### Errors with STM32L072 MCU using OpenOCD